hexchat/documentation/plugins.rst

-away       Away status (boolean)                                                                        int lasttalk   Last time the user was seen talking                                                          time\_t nick       Nick name                                                                                    string host       Host name in the form: user@host (or NULL if not known).                                     string prefix     Prefix character, .e.g: @ or +.
+away       Away status (boolean)                                                                        int lasttalk   Last time the user was seen talking                                                          time\_t nick       Nick name                                                                                    string host       Host name in the form: user\@host (or NULL if not known).                                    string prefix     Prefix character, .e.g: @ or +.
 Points to a single char.                                     string realname   Real name or NULL                                                                            string selected   Selected status in the user list, only works for retrieving the user list of the focused tab int